McGrapefruit/pink-quanta/content/spaces/quantum-mechanics/Quantum fundamentalism.md

 > ==To each change in nature corresponds an integer number of quanta== of action.
 Action variables may only change by integer values of h, requiring all other physical quantities to change by discrete steps, “quantum jumps”.
 (Capellmann, 2021, S. 1)

-If everything is made out of quants, that means that on a very fundamentalistic level, [[spaces/quantum-mechanics|Quantum Mechanics]] *could* also describe some aspects happening on a macroscopic level – or it rather doesn‘t describe it.
+If everything is made out of quants, that means that on a very fundamentalistic level, [[quantum-mechanics (QM)|Quantum Mechanics]] *could* also describe some aspects happening on a macroscopic level – or it rather doesn‘t describe it.
 It just behaves weird.

 Every science-form could potentially shows quantum behaviour of some sort (to some extent).
 For example, the principles of *non-linear,*  *discrete energy jumps*  (or principles "critical mass"[^3] as some people name it) can be found in biological processes.